To Live Your Own Life Is Not Selfish

 I use various terms: ego, performative self, false self, or the trying self.

-This expression of self is alienated from a condition of relaxed spontaneity – having learned early and often, too often, that to be natural is to be humiliated, punished, interrupted, corrected and generally mistreated.
+Individuals who have consistently faced humiliation, punishment, interruption, correction, and general mistreatment when expressing their natural selves often become alienated from a state of relaxed spontaneity.
+This alienation can lead to increased anxiety, depression, and antisocial behavior, as individuals suppress their authentic expressions to avoid negative reactions.
 It is what an individual looks and feels like when s/he learns to protect herself from reality as s/he has known it.
 The individual dissociates herself from the present, from the body, from the emergent flow of life.
 Will replaces trust, thinking takes over from a primal trust in the natural, sacred intelligence that is living us, animating us and expressing itself in, through, and as us.

-The egoic will, thinking, and behaviour, is recruited in the service of survival, even when survival is not at stake.
+The ego often engages in thinking and behavior aimed at survival, even when survival isn’t at risk.
+This aligns with the concept of defense mechanisms—unconscious processes that protect individuals from anxiety and internal conflicts.
 The dissociation is from life itself.
 We experience ourselves as isolated creatures forging an existence in a hostile world and with humans who cannot be trusted.

 Obviously, if we fashion our life from this condition we are not “living our own life” — we are surviving, imitating conventional norms, finding the words and behaviors that fit somebody else’s ideals.